Want to know how to compost? Your homesteading guide for How To Compost starts here.

 How To Compost | Homesteading Compost Guide

 Your garden will never really reach its full potential until you give it everything it needs.
 And what does your garden need?
-Compost of course!
-This infographic will show you how you can spoil your garden soil rotten by showing you how to make and use compost.
-This is truly something every homesteader must know!
+Compost, of course!

 - 2 parts dry brown materials

 - 1 part green materials

 What to put in:

 Green Materials (Nitrogen)

 - Kitchen scraps like unused veggies and fruits

 - Coffee grounds and organic tea bags